austinslatey/discord-calculator/README.md

 ![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)

 ## Description
-This is a simple discord calculator bot that preforms simple math and returns the solution back to it's user
+This is a simple discord calculator bot that preforms math equations and returns the solution back to it's user

+Connect this bot to your Discord server [here](https://discord.com/oauth2/authorize?client_id=1365359291716079838&permissions=3072&integration_type=0&scope=bot)

 ## Table of Contents
 * [Features](#features)